rezoner/Memoria/README.md

 ### Create database:

-This creates a file named `test.memoria` to store the data.
+Looks for file `test.memoria` to restore data.
+If file doesn't exists it will be created.

     var db = Memoria("test");

+It is possible to check if file was found using:

+    if(db.exists) {

+      /* some creational functions */

+    }

 ### Create table: